charlyneburki/The-ALDI/introduction.md

 ## Introducing ...
 ALDI !

 Here, we propose a new and improved index to rank, not countries, but local regions in the Greater London Area, in England.
 More particularly, we look at [Wards](https://en.wikipedia.org/wiki/Wards_and_electoral_divisions_of_the_United_Kingdom) and Boroughs which are both structural localities specific to England.
-Producing statistics at this level allows, among other things, to read which policies work best in that particular region.
+Producing statistics at this level allows, among other things, to read which policies work best in those particular regions.

 The ALDI uses standard categories employed in the OECD's ranking: